rongduo/photorealistic_inrinsic_dataset/readme.md

 # Photorealistic Intrinsic Dataset
-This dataset is a synthetic dataset for intrinsic decompostion, which provides photorealistic rendered images with ground truth albeo images and shading images.
+This dataset is a synthetic dataset for intrinsic decompostion, which provides photorealistic rendered images with ground truth albedo images and shading images.

 ## File structure
-There are about 20K samples in this dataset and we split them to train/test splits, which are respectively given in `resized_data/train_list.txt` and `resized_data/val_list.txt`.
+There are about 20K samples in this dataset and we split them to train/test splits, which are respectively listed in in `resized_data/train_list.txt` and `resized_data/val_list.txt`.

 In folder `resized-data`, we provide resized images used during the network training for lowering memory costs.
 These images are resized to a half of their original sizes.
 There are several sub-folders: